These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning all medications prescribed for the liver condition

-Why: Requiring continuous medication is a qualifying criterion for the 10% rating, and the specific type of medication (parenteral vs. oral, antiviral vs. immunomodulatory vs. other) affects which rating tier applies.
+Requiring continuous medication is a qualifying criterion for the 10% rating, and the specific type of medication (parenteral vs. oral, antiviral vs. immunomodulatory vs. other) affects which rating tier applies.
 Omitting medications may result in a 0% rating.

-Do this instead: Bring a complete, current medication list with drug names, doses, and the conditions they treat.
+Instead: Bring a complete, current medication list with drug names, doses, and the conditions they treat.
 Specify which medications are for your liver disease: diuretics (spironolactone, furosemide), lactulose, rifaximin, beta-blockers (nadolol, propranolol, carvedilol), antifungals, or others.
 Confirm with your prescribing physician that each medication is documented as being for liver disease.

 Impact: 10%, 0%